 Lawyers representing 21-year-old James Alex Fields Jr., an Ohio resident, said that in the coming weeks, they would argue that their client acted in self-defense on that fateful day in August 2017 because he felt threatened by the protesters at the Unite the Right rally and was in fear of serious bodily injury or death.
-Fields was among the hundreds of white supremacists and far-right agitators who descended upon the small Virginia college town that weekend, many marching with torches and chanting anti-Semitic slogans, and brawling with counterprotesters.
+Fields was among the hundreds of white supremacists and far-right agitators who descended upon the small Virginia college town that weekend, many marching with torches and chanting anti-Semitic slogans, brawling with counterprotesters — and sparking national outrage.

 Earlier on Thursday, a jury of nine women and seven men were seated (12, plus 4 alternates).
 All but one member of the jury are white; the other is black.
 Charlottesville Circuit Court Judge Richard Moore, who is presiding over the case, said that it was the “most complicated jury selection” process he’d ever participated in through his 37 years as an attorney and six as a judge.
 The complication, Moore said, stemmed from the difficulty in finding potential jurors who did not have strong feelings about the violent Unite the Right rally, or of the car attack, which left Heather Heyer, a Charlottesville resident, dead and dozens injured.
 Her mom, Susan Bro, was in the courtroom Thursday.